 Reading into writing

 Our library provides a wide variety of books, texts and other printed materials in a range of genres including fact, fiction and poetry.
-All classes are timetabled to use the library and borrow books of their choice once per week.

 How We Teach Writing